-Look into what current rates are for your price range and your area.
-You always want to understand the difference between interest rates and APRs as you will see both these figures and they always slightly differ.
-The interest rate is the cost of borrowing the amount of your loan while APR includes the rates as other costs, including fees, discount points and, occasionally, closing costs.
+Be sure to look into current rates for your price range and neighborhood.
+You always want to understand the difference between interest rates and APRs as you will see both figures and they always slightly differ.
+The interest rate is the cost of borrowing the amount of your loan while APR includes the rates and other costs, including fees, discount points and, occasionally, closing costs.

-You can purchase discount points to lower your interest rate.
-Essentially, you pay for a lower rate by purchasing points from the lender to lower your interest rate before closing.
+Keep in mind that you can purchase discount points to lower your interest rate.
+Essentially, you pay for a lower rate by purchasing points from the lender before closing.
 Points can also be viewed as prepaid interest.
-Most lenders offer to sell between one and four points, and generally, one point is equal to one percent of the loan amount.
+Most lenders offer to sell between one and four points, and generally one point is equal to 1 percent of the loan amount.

-Finally, do some research and know how much home you can afford.
+Finally, do some research to see how much home you can afford.
 You can find mortgage calculators online that estimate the loan amount you can handle based on your credit, income, debt-to-income ratio and other factors.
 After that point, you can start shopping lenders to see what type of loan you qualify for and which lender has the best offer.

 What You Will Pay: PITI

-Four main elements comprise your mortgage costs: principal, interest, taxes and insurance.
-Principal is the base amount of your loan – the amount you require to purchase your home.
+Four main elements make up your mortgage costs: principal, interest, taxes and insurance.
+Principal is the base amount of your loan – the purchase price of your home.
 Interest is what you pay for borrowing the principal.
-Rates depend on several factors: the loan amount, your credit score and employment history.
+Rates depend on several factors, including the loan amount, your credit score and your employment history.
 A portion of your monthly payment also goes to taxes and insurance.
 Most commonly, these two amounts are put into an escrow account until they are paid to the proper entities.

 Refinancing Your Loan: When to Do It, When Not To